 However, this is rather complicated by the often oppressive heat that occurs in Australia in January, and particularly in the men’s (best of five set) event, retirements are frequently more commonplace than for other Grand Slam events - with Australian Open betting, a check of your bookmaker retirement policy can be of great assistance, and perhaps even tilt the odds in your favour a little more.

 Further considerations for Australian Open betting include player performances in warm-up events, but it should be noted that in particular, warm-up venues in Australia tend to be played in very quick conditions, which aren’t usually mirrored at Melbourne Park.
 With this in mind, some strong performances by big-servers in the run-up to the Australian Open - these are players who tend to thrive in quick conditions - shouldn’t be overvalued.

 Generally, men’s Grand Slam events favour the elite-level players, and the cream does traditionally rise to the top - the best of five set format reduces the number of shocks.
-This is illustrated by the general tournament odds for the winners across the last four seasons:
+This is illustrated by the general tournament odds for the winners across the last six seasons:

 |Year||Winner||Initial Outright Odds|

 |2020||Novak Djokovic||13/8||2019||Novak Djokovic||11/8|

 Only Federer in 2017 was a price bigger than 2/1, and this was for an elite-level player who missed the second half of the preceding season with a knee injury, and was thus seeded at a lower level than usually would be the case.

 This dominance from elite level players was a recurring theme over the last decade.
 From 2008 onwards, only Novak Djokovic, Roger Federer and Rafa Nadal and Stan Wawrinka were champions, and only Wawrinka and the previously injured Federer was ranked outside the top three in the world.